ivh/tmy.se/content/the-latest-homebrews.md

 Summing up my order history on the relevant webshops for ingredients and equipment, I arrive at 1200 EUR.
-Adding another 200 for things unaccounted for, I get at 71¢ per half-liter-bottle, which I usually use.
+Adding another 200 for things unaccounted for, I get 71¢ per half-liter-bottle, which I usually use.
 This is about 75% of the price for the very cheapest beer that you can find in Swedish alcohol monopoly shops, and about a fifth of what a SNPA sets you back there.